A repair person must provide a written evaluation when the costs for a repair are estimated to be higher than $50.

 - the repair work is done for free;

 - the defective parts are replaced by refurbished parts;

-- the repair person must send the defective parts back to the manufacturer or distributor because a repair is under warranty.
+- the merchant must send the defective parts back to the manufacturer or distributor because a repair is under warranty.

 A repair person is not required to provide an evaluation when a repair is done for free, such as when it is under warranty.

-Regardless of the appliance to be repaired, all unfair business practices are prohibited.
+Whatever the small appliance that needs repair, false or misleading statements are always prohibited.
 For example, a repair person breaks the law if they pretend a part is needed for a repair when it is not.

 Were you unable to find an answer to your question?
 Please call us.